 When you form an LLC while keeping your identity private, it can be called an anonymous LLC formation.
 An anonymous Limited Liability Company (LLC) is just like a regular LLC.
 The only difference is that the identity of members or managers of LLC is not disclosed in anonymous LLC.

-Disclaimer to Forming a Privacy LLC
+Disclaimer to Forming a Privacy LLC in Your State

 Many business owners, such as real estate investors, drop shippers, wholesalers, etc., prefer not to publicly reveal their identity and register their business as an anonymous LLC.
-This way, business owners get the chance to escape from unnecessary legal liability while having their identity hidden.
+This way, business owners get the chance to escape from unnecessary legal liability while having their identities hidden.

 LLC Information is a Public Record